fgeorgatos/vagrant-CSGO-server/README.md

 # vagrant-CSGO-server
-Vagrant deployement for CSGO game server.
+Vagrant deployment for CSGO game server.
 Use this tool to easily start new addons development or for fun!

 ###### /!\ Project for developers - never use this project to make online game server! [![Build Status](https://travis-ci.org/42antoine/vagrant-CSGO-server.svg?branch=master)](https://travis-ci.org/42antoine/vagrant-CSGO-server)